 On the capital account side, loans between affiliates (for nonfinancial sector companies), which had previously been incorporated within the loans account, are now included in the direct investment account.
 Furthermore, changes in the format for the presentation of information have been incorporated.
 Additionally, measurements of exports in the table "Balance of Payments" are different from the table "Exports (FOB) by Group of Products" and from the table "Trends in the Composition of Exports", because these two latter tables do not incorporate special trade operations and commerce from the Free Trade Zones.

-According to provisional figures, Colombia's current account registered a deficit of U.S. \$13,758 million in 2019 compared to a deficit of U.S. \$13,118 million in 2018.
-According to preliminary figures, the current account registered a deficit of U.S. \$6,058 million during the nine-month period ended September 30, 2020, compared to a deficit of U.S. \$10,588 million for the same period in 2019.
-The decrease in the deficit was mainly due to decrease in imports as a result of reduced economic activity occasioned by the COVID-19 pandemic.
-The financial account registered a deficit of U.S. \$12,851 million in 2019 compared to a U.S. \$12,415 million deficit in 2018.
-According to preliminary numbers, the financial account registered a deficit of U.S. \$5,595 million during the nine-month period ended September 30, 2020, compared to a deficit of U.S. \$10,106 million for the same period in 2019.
-The decrease in the deficit was mainly due to a decrease in foreign direct investment.
-The increase in the current account deficit in 2019 compared to 2018 was due to an increase in imports relative to exports.
-The increase in the financial account deficit in 2019 compared to 2018 was due to a decrease in the net acquisition of financial assets and an increase in net liabilities incurred.
+According to provisional figures, Colombia's current account registered a deficit of U.S. \$9,083 million in 2020 compared to a deficit of U.S. \$14,285 million in 2019.
+The decrease in the deficit was mainly due to a decrease in imports as a result of reduced economic activity during the COVID-19 pandemic.
+The financial account registered a deficit of U.S. \$8,092 million in 2020 compared to a U.S. \$13,240 million deficit in 2019.
+The decrease in the financial account deficit in 2020 compared to 2019 was due to a decrease in net liabilities incurred.